Trump announces grisly death of Islamic State leader Baghdadi during U.S. raid

 The impeachment inquiry focuses on Trump’s request for Ukraine to investigate a domestic rival - Democrat Joe Biden - for his personal political benefit.
 Biden’s son, Hunter, had served on the board of a Ukrainian gas company.

+Republican Senator Lindsey Graham, speaking at the White House, praised Trump for making what he called a “hard call” in approving the attack.

+“What the president said today was very reassuring to me —that when it comes to ISIS and other terrorist groups, we’re coming after you, wherever you go, as long as it takes to protect our country and our way of life,” he added.

-Reporting by Steve Holland; Additional reporting by Lindsay Dunsmuir, Katanga Johnson and Phil Stewart; Writing by Lawrence Hurley; Editing by Mary Milliken and Lisa Shumaker
+Reporting by Steve Holland and Phil Stewart; Additional reporting by Lindsay Dunsmuir and Katanga Johnson; Writing by Lawrence Hurley; Editing by Mary Milliken and Lisa Shumaker